 While most causes of back pain resolve on their own without surgery, some conditions may warrant spine surgery.
-Desh Sahni, MD, at Capital Brain & Spine in Austin, Texas, is a neurosurgeon and orthopedic expert who specializes in performing minimally invasive spine surgery to reduce your risk and shorten your recovery time.
+Desh Sahni, MD, at Capital Brain & Spine in Austin, Texas, is a neurosurgeon expert who specializes in performing minimally invasive spine surgery to reduce your risk and shorten your recovery time.
 For a consultation with the surgical specialist, call the office today or schedule an appointment using the online booking tool.

 Dr. Sahni determines if you’re a good candidate for spine surgery after an examination and review of your medical history.
 Dr. Sahni strives to provide kind and compassionate care aimed at improving your quality of life and may recommend alternative therapies before suggesting surgery.